1. Define what makes a clue useful

 Need help finding this exact item?
 Learn what details to include, where search usually fails, and how to post a free request for source suggestions.

 Use a clearer request when image search finds lookalikes but not the source.
-Turn a photo, screenshot, or memory into a buying lead.
+Turn a photo, screenshot, or memory into a useful public clue.

 A practical workflow for exact-item searches when Google Lens, Pinterest, Amazon, or image search keeps returning near matches.